-One of the most common ways of propagation works for blackberries, too.
+One of the most common plant propagation methods works for blackberries, too.
 Propagating blackberries from cuttings is fairly straightforward and can be done with either stem or root cuttings, depending on your long-term goal.
-Root cuttings are the ones most commonly used for propagating blackberries and should be done during the plant’s dormancy in the fall.
-The cuttings you take should be about 3 to 6 inches long, with straight cuts made close to the crown of the plant and an angled cut farther away.

 Propagating blackberries from suckers is one of the best ways to root the plant.
 Suckers are baby plants (in this case, baby blackberry plants) that grow horizontally from the roots of the parent.
 These are often the best way to propagate a new plant because they’re already on their way to being one!

 When removing suckers, be sure to do so as close to the ground as possible, and be careful.
-It’s still a baby plant and you wouldn’t want to damage it or do anything to cause it to not be viable.
+It’s still a baby plant, and you don't want to damage it or do anything to cause it to not be viable.
 If the sucker plant doesn’t have its own root system yet, it isn’t grown enough to be removed.
-But if it does have its own root system, you should be able to safely separate it from the parent plant and replant it elsewhere in your garden.
+If it does have its own root system, you should be able to safely separate it from the parent plant and replant it elsewhere in your garden.
 Use a small hand shovel to dig around the base of the plant to remove the sucker without causing damage.

 With just a little bit of luck and some proper care, you’ll have no trouble propagating and growing new blackberry plants so that you'll have fresh berries all growing season long next year!

 - How to grow hydroponic herbs in Mason jars for the most adorable garden

 - How to use coconut coir in gardening